14 Things You Shouldn’t Clean with Water

 Cleaning with water

-Even though water is much more plentiful (and cheaper) than any cleaning product you can buy at the store, it shouldn’t always be your go-to when you need to scrub down every surface in your home.
+Even though water is much more plentiful (and cheaper) than any cleaning product you can buy at the store, like bleach or dish soap, it shouldn’t always be your go-to when you need to scrub down every surface in your home.
 Sometimes it does more damage than good and you need to use cleaning products meant for specific finishes or surfaces.
 Read on to find out what you should never clean with water.
 Also, learn about the things you should never clean with vinegar.

 You should never use water to clean velvet or other fuzzy fabrics such as suede or microfiber.
 “When the fibers on these fabrics get wet and then dry, they can get stuck in their new position,” says Laura Smith, owner of All Star Cleaning Services.
 “This could mean you will have a swipe pattern permanently on our furniture as a result.”
 Smith recommends hiring a professional cleaner for fuzzy fabrics.
 They will clean it but also use a special brush to make sure the material looks good as new.
-Don’t miss these secrets your dry cleaner won’t tell you.
+Don’t miss these cleaning mistakes that are making your home dirtier.

 Hardwood and laminate floors